 The winter season increases the risk of adverse health outcome due to cold, snowfall, flooding and power outages during winter storms.
-The effects of long-term drought and wildfire also contribute to weakened trees, rockfalls, and landslides during winter rain events.
+This year, the prolonged summer drought may have weakened trees and may result in more windfall during winter storms, increasing risks of injury and power outages.
+The effects of drought and wildfire on vegetation and run-off may have also increased the risk of floods and landslides during winter rain events.